Seaman

 Sacagawea relapses

-Below the Great Falls of the Missouri, the men prepare for the portage and Sacagawea relapses.
-At the White Bear Islands, Clark determines he will find the best route to haul the heavy dugout canoes.
+At the White Bear Islands above the falls, Clark determines to find the best route to haul the heavy dugout canoes.

 June 27, 1805